-Bryan has been an Adjunct Professor at RISD since 2002, and he is passionate about helping students find and express their vision.
+Papciak joined the RISD faculty in 2002, and he is passionate about helping students find and express their vision.

-“I like to work with found places, found history, and found stories via experimental film and mixed-media photography.
-My artwork is an attempt to explore ideas and alternative histories that hide beneath the surface of an image or a place.
+Papciak likes to work with found places, found history, and found stories via experimental film and mixed-media photography.
+His artwork is an attempt to explore ideas and alternative histories that hide beneath the surface of an image or a place.

-I am interested in derelict buildings - structures built by and for people, but left to the wind, ghosts, and incremental decay.
-I am particularly intrigued by abandoned asylums and hospitals, because institutional dynamics seem to leave a resonant imprint on discarded places.
-Every layer of paint peeling off of a wall seems to release a memory or a whisper of something buried and forgotten.
+He is interested in derelict buildings – structures built by and for people, but left to the wind, ghosts and incremental decay.
+He is particularly intrigued by abandoned asylums and hospitals, because institutional dynamics seem to leave a resonant imprint on discarded places.
+Every layer of paint peeling off a wall seems to release a memory or a whisper of something buried and forgotten.

-• World folklore, religion, shamanic & occult studies
+- World folklore, religion, shamanic and occult studies